 - Consistent with federal guidelines, the PI for the SBIR/STTR application and the PI for the subcontract to UTEP must be different individuals.

-- As soon as the PI decides to participate in an SBIR/STTR grant proposal, the PI should file a Notice of Intent at www.research.utep.edu and provide the Center for Research Entrepreneurship and Innovative Enterprises (CREIE) and the Office of Technology Transfer (OTT) the SBC’s name and relevant contact information.
+- As soon as the PI decides to participate in an SBIR/STTR grant proposal, the PI shall file a Notice of Intent at research.utep.edu/noi clearly marking that the proposal is an SBIR/STTR.

-- The PI for the UTEP portion of the work must submit the entire proposal (UTEP’s portions and the SBC’s portion) to the Office of Research Sponsored Programs (ORSP) and Center for Research Entrepreneurship and Innovative Research (CREIE) to permit the appropriate reviews to take place prior to submission of the proposal to the funding agency.
+- The PI for the UTEP portion of the work must submit the entire proposal (UTEP’s portions and the SBC’s portion) to the Office of Research Sponsored Programs (ORSP) to permit the appropriate reviews to take place prior to submission of the proposal to the funding agency.

 - A signed written intellectual property agreement(IP Agreement) between the SBC and UTEP may need to be in place before the SBC can submit its application, which will outline the rights to research results and intellectual property developed under the collaboration.
-CREIE will coordinate with ORSP to negotiate these agreements and decide whether one is needed on a case by case basis at the time of filing.
+UTEP's Office of Technology Commercialization will coordinate with ORSP to negotiate these agreements and decide whether one is needed on a case by case basis at the time of filing.
 If funding is received, this agreement will be put in place.
 The standard template is available for review at the time of filing.

 - Proposals to conduct research at UTEP under SBIR program subcontracts should be reviewed by the appropriate department chair and academic dean to ensure that the proposed work has scientific merit, the work constitutes a good use of UTEP research space, and the work does not compromise the faculty member’s academic responsibilities.
 This is done through the transmittal process.
 The Vice President of Research has final approval on the use of UTEP space for SBIR/STTR grants.